History of Mossyrock Public Works

 Conservation is important to the entire planet.
 Please do your part and help conserve water!
 If you have concerns regarding potential water leakage please contact City Hall at (360) 983-3300

 We encourage you to attend our city council meetings held monthly at the Community Center on State Street.
-Meetings are held the second Thursday of each month at 7pm.
+Meetings are held the third Wednesday of each month at 6pm.

 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Your water District is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.